oauthjs/angular-oauth2/README.md

   "refresh_token": "foobiz"
 }
 ```
-Internally we’ll automatically store it as a cookie and it will be used in every request adding an `Authorization` header: `Authorization: ‘Bearer foobar’`.
+Internally we'll automatically store it as a cookie and it will be used in every request adding an `Authorization` header: `Authorization: 'Bearer foobar'`.

 ---